Westbourne Neighbors,

 MAP OF AFFECTED AREA - CLICK TO EXPAND

-We recently discovered that old Westbourne rules - called “covenants” - from the 1950s and ’60s still apply to part of Libbie Mill’s existing property.
-These rules don’t impact your lot at all, just a small area where new Libbie Mill homes have already been planned and approved.
+We recently discovered that decades-old Westbourne rules - called “covenants” - from the 1950s and ’60s still apply to a Libbie Mill-owned parcel.
+We’re proposing a simple, limited legal update that applies only to Libbie Mill property (not yours) so we can finish the homes that have been planned and approved there.

 We want to make this easy on you and work within your schedule, so you have two options to sign.
-You can schedule a quick fifteen minute visit to your home OR visit us at our walk-up desk at Libbie Mill.
+You can schedule a quick, 15-minute visit to your home OR visit us at our walk-up desk at Libbie Mill - Midtown.
 Either way, we know your time is valuable.
 As a thank you, households who complete the process will receive a $200 prepaid card.

-Schedule your appointment and read our FAQ below:
+Schedule your appointment and read our FAQs below:

 Signature Scheduling Options:

-• Book a 1-hour signing window at our pop-up desk at Libbie Mill Midtown.
+• Book a 30-minute signing window at our pop-up desk at Libbie Mill - Midtown.
 Our team and our notary will be ready for you anytime during that window.
 If you cannot make it, please cancel or reschedule your time slot.

 • After scheduling, you will receive a follow-up email with further details about your appointment.